PyPSA/PyPSA/doc/components.rst

 input, or "optional", if PyPSA will use a sensible default if the user gives no input.

+For functions such as :doc:`power_flow` and :doc:`optimal_power_flow` the inputs used and outputs given are listed in their documentation.

 The components and their attributes can also be read from the code in ``pypsa.components.py``.